2 cars hit jackknifed milk tanker on New York highway; 4 die

 SANDY CREEK, N.Y.
-(AP) — Police say two cars slammed into a milk tanker truck that had swerved to avoid deer and jackknifed on a New York highway, killing four people.
+(AP) — Police say four men are dead after two cars slammed into a milk tanker truck that had swerved to avoid deer and jackknifed on a New York highway.

-State police say the tanker jackknifed across both northbound lanes of Interstate 81 in Oswego County late Wednesday.
+State police say the jackknifed tanker blocked both northbound lanes of Interstate 81 in Oswego County late Wednesday.
+Two cars skidded under it, killing all occupants.

-Trooper Jack Keller says two vehicles slammed into the truck and skidded beneath it, killing all four occupants.
-The truck driver wasn’t hurt.
+Three men from northern New York died in one car.
+They’re identified as 50-year-old Corey Moore, of Canton, 58-year-old Gregg Williams, of De Kalb Junction, and 63-year-old Roderick Cota, of Norwood.

-The names and ages of the victims haven’t been released.
-Keller says the three occupants of one car were from St. Lawrence County in northern New York, and the other victim was from out of state.
+The victim in the other car was identified as 52-year-old Moon John Kim, of Ellicott City, Maryland.

 The accident in Sandy Creek forced the closure of the four-lane highway for about seven hours.